 Because alternate test procedures may be approved by EPA as comparable to the reference methods, and may be implemented by multiple laboratories, it is important that the written procedures include all of the information necessary to use the technique in the laboratory, including but not limited to: reagents and equipment, sample collection and preservation procedures, quality control, and a detailed description of the procedure.
+Updated versions of this information are also needed for minor method modifications.
 The information described below should be provided in the method.
-In addition, EPA recommends the Environmental Monitoring Methods Council (EMMC) format described below be used.
+In addition, EPA recommends the Environmental Monitoring Methods Council (EMMC) format described below be used for all ATP applications (i.e., including minor method modifications).

 Sections 3.1 through 3.17 provide a list of EMMC method sections and a general description of the type of information that should be included in each section.
-The date and revision number of the method should be included on the cover page.
+The date and revision number and ATP case number of the method should be included on the cover page.
 In addition, the date should be included as a footer on each page of the method.
 A detailed description of method format guidelines, as well as an example of a formatted method, is provided in Reference 10.14.
 The detailed information in Reference 10.14 is provided as guidance for the method write-up and as such, specific suggestions for font size, margins, etc. are optional.